Moonire/SCS/README.md

 ## Notes

 - This implementation lacks the outliers filtering technique described in the above source.
-I couldn't get it to work properly so any contribution on this issue will be very much appreciated.
+A template for the filtering is now available, the tests are written explicit to match the paper and it only lacks the logic, any contribution on this issue will be very much appreciated.

-- As mentionned by the paper, this algorithm performs poorly with regards to translations.
+- As mentioned by the paper, this algorithm performs poorly with regards to translations.

 ## Author